quickapps/docs/en/developers/field-api.rst

 ==============

-Field Handler are :doc:`event listener <events-system>` classes which must take care of storing, organizing and retrieving information for each entity’s field.
+Field Handler are :doc:`event listener <events-system>` classes which must take care of storing, organizing and retrieving information for each entity’s virtual-columns (fields).
 Field handlers are always defined by some plugin, they cannot exists by their own, which plugins must define them as event listeners classes under its "Events" directory.
 In this way they will be automatically loaded and attached to the EventMnager.
-For
-instance:
+For instance:

 ::